 Many parents are badly shaken when witnessing the seizures in their children for the first time.
 Dr Phuah Huan Kee from SBCC Baby & Child Clinic tell us more about epilepsy in children.

 What is Epilepsy?

-Epileptic seizure may occur when part(s) of brain receives a burst of abnormal electrical signals that temporarily disrupt normal electrical brain function.
-This results in transient alteration in awareness, motor activity, sensation or behaviour that may be perceived by affected person or an observer.
+Epileptic seizures may occur when part(s) of the brain receives a burst of abnormal electrical signals that temporarily disrupt normal electrical brain function.
+This results in transient alteration in awareness, motor activity, sensation or behaviour that may be perceived by an affected person or an observer.

 Epilepsy is a chronic brain disorder characterized by recurrent (two or more) epileptic seizures, unprovoked by any immediate identified causes such as low blood sugar or low sodium level in children with gastroenteritis or poor oral intake.
 An estimated 0.5 – 1% of children below 14 years of age suffers from epilepsy.